 Your Tenant Administrator will need to configure role-based permissions for users

-User Permissions
+User permissions

 GP Connect uses role-based access control with three permission levels:

-View: Full access to GP Connect records including Summary, Encounters, Clinical Items, Problems and Issues, Allergies and Adverse Reactions, Medications, Referrals, Observations, Immunisations, and Administrative Items
+View: Full access to GP Connect records including Summary, Encounters, Clinical Items, Problems and Issues, Allergies and Adverse Reactions, Medications, Referrals, Observations, Immunisations, and Administrative Items.

-Restricted View: Limited access to Summary pages only (View checkbox must also be checked)
+Restricted View: Limited access to Summary pages only (View checkbox must also be checked).

-Note: Permissions are configured in Configuration → Services → Roles under the GP Connect entity.
+Roles under the GP Connect entity.

-Creating Service Users for GP Connect
+Create service users for GP Connect

 When creating new service users in ACP, ensure the following details are accurate for successful GP Connect linking: